shazm12/sample-ai-studio-interface/README.md

 bun dev
 ```

+3. **Open the app**
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+   Visit [http://localhost:3000](http://localhost:3000) in your browser to view the project.

+> _Tip: You can use your preferred package manager (npm, yarn, pnpm, or bun) throughout the setup process._

 ## Tech Stack